Anti-Inflammatory Diet Plan →

 • Turmeric – Turmeric is a natural anti-inflammatory, antioxidant, antiviral, and is said to be 5x stronger than Vit.
 C as an immunity booster.
 It also protects the liver against oxidative stress.
 Which is probably needed after a night out on the town (if you get my point, haha).

-• Chai Tea – Chock full of powerful anti-inflammatory and antioxidant agents.
+• Chai – Chock full of powerful anti-inflammatory and antioxidant agents.
 Also helps support digestion after meals with it’s combination of black pepper, ginger, and cinnamon spices.
-Don’t have Chai Tea available?
+Don’t have Chai available?
 This works well with just a blend of chai spices.
 Check out my Chai Detox Bowl Recipe for that mix!

 • Coconut Milk or Almond Milk – Dairy free, healthy fat (bonus if you add some coconut oil MCT’s ), satiating.